 The pain tolerance of the individual getting the tattoo is the most significant factor that can impact the level of pain experienced.
 Some people are simply better at handling pain than others.
 If you have low pain tolerance, consider getting a small tattoo or taking pain medication before and during tattooing.

-Neck Tattoo Pain: Suffering on Different Areas
+Neck Tattoo Pain and Suffering on Different Areas

 Sides of The Neck (Medium to High)